Terpz710/ClassicOreGen/README.md

 # Description
-OreGen is a customizable plugin that replaces cobblestone with random ores when it forms, allowing players to configure spawn chances and ore probabilities
+Classic Ore Generator is a customizable plugin that replaces cobblestone with random ores when it forms, allowing players to configure spawn chances and ore probabilities